Wakayama Prefectural Police last week announced the arrest of a 26-year-old man for groping a woman he thought had given him consent via a Web site.

 For train molestation, a woman will post a message on a site catering to such interests that specifies a day, time, train line, car number, and a brief description of her appearance, perhaps a mention of a red jacket and black bag.
 Then, ideally, a man reading the post will appear and carry out the desired “deed.”

 Such activities are not limited to the rails.
-A writer who covers the sex trade, or fuzoku biz, says that posts requesting an audience for a sex session in a public park or a fondling inside a sauna frequented by gay men are other options.
+A writer who covers the sex trade, or fuzoku biz, says that posts requesting an audience for a sex session in a public park or a fondling inside a sauna frequented by gay men are also known to exist.
 “The point is to find sexual stimulation through total strangers,” says the writer.

 However, problems can arise.
 As was reportedly the case with Ogawa, a matter of identity fraud by another user took place.
 (His victim claims to have not written a post of any kind on a bulletin board.)